zenphantom/ml-git/README.md

-# ml-git
+# ML-Git

-ml-git is a tool which provides a Distributed Version Control system to enable efficient dataset management.
-Like its name emphasizes, it is inspired in git concepts and workflows, ml-git enables the following operations:
+ML-Git is a tool which provides a Distributed Version Control system to enable efficient dataset management.
+Like its name emphasizes, it is inspired in git concepts and workflows, ML-Git enables the following operations:

 - Manage a repository of different datasets, labels and models.
 - Distribute these ML artifacts between members of a team or across organizations.